 HSA dollars fund a range of services.

 You can withdraw the money penalty-free at any time and use it to cover copayments, coinsurance, as well as a variety of medical costs.
-Unlike an employer’s flexible spending account that must include a “use it or lose it” rule, you can roll over money you save in an HSA from year to year.
-HSAs have the potential to build large balances over years of contributions and some strong investment gains.
+Unlike an employer’s flexible spending account that has a “use it or lose it” rule, you can roll over the money you save in an HSA from year to year.
+HSAs have the potential to build large balances over years of contributions and investment gains.
 That means participants could be able to pay for their own health care in their later years, when it is needed most.
 As for non-medical expenses, you have the option to use your HSA funds but they will be subject to income tax and a 20% IRS penalty (Penalty does not apply after age 65).